aviladcarlos/postman_restful-booker/README.md

 ## Overview
 This QA project tests, the API provided by the website Restful-Booker (https://restful-booker.herokuapp.com/).
 The project can be imported and ran in Postman or through command line using Newman.
-Currently runs 4 tests using the data stored in `bookingData.csv` file located `Postman Collections` folder.
+Currently runs 4 tests using the data stored in `bookingData.csv` file located in the `Postman Collections` folder.

 ## Created With
 | Name | Version |